JanithRavisanka/JanithRavisanka/README.md

 - 🌱 I’m currently learning **Machine Learning and Deep Learning**

+- 👯 I'm looking for collborate on **AI related Any Inspring Projects**

 - 💬 Ask me about **Artificial Intelligence**

 - 📫 How to reach me **janithravisankax@gmail.com**